 Our business is subject to seasonal fluctuation.
 Significant portions of our net sales and profits are realized during the fourth quarter of the fiscal year due to the holiday selling season.
-To a lesser extent, our business is also affected by Mother's Day, Valentine's Day, as well as the "Back to School" season.
+To a lesser extent, our business is also affected by Mother's Day, and Valentine's Day.
 Any decrease in sales during these higher sales volume periods could have an adverse effect on our business, financial condition, or operating results for the entire fiscal year.
 Our quarterly results of operations have varied in the past and are likely to do so again in the future.
 As such, we believe that period-to-period comparisons of our results of operations should not be relied upon as an indication of our future performance.